The Article 32 Preliminary Hearing

 The Army's Judge Advocate Officer Basic Course (JAOBC) at TJAGLCS in Charlottesville: schedule, curriculum, daily life, and a week-by-week firsthand account.

-A recent M.Div. graduate's complete guide to Yale Divinity School: 23% acceptance rate, degree options, essays, full-tuition aid, and what to expect.
+Yale Divinity School's acceptance rate is roughly 23% for the 2025–2027 cycles.
+A recent M.Div. graduate's complete 2026 guide: degree options, essays, full-tuition aid, and what to expect.

 Thoughtful writing at the intersection of faith, public service, and constitutional principles.